heygrady/react-redux-notes/react-redux-starter-kit-todos.md

 ```

 #### Install redux-cli
 You need to install [redux-cli](https://github.com/SpencerCDixon/redux-cli) as a global npm package.
-This is currently a barebones command-line tool but it does a few really nice things for us.
+This is currently a barebones command-line tool.
 Right now it's mostly useful for initializing a new project but it's clear that this tool will be expanding over time.
-The major innovation of redux-cli tool over something like [Yeoman](http://yeoman.io/generators/) is that the blueprints you use in your project are checked into your project.
-There is a strong encouragement for you to [manage the blueprints in your project](https://github.com/SpencerCDixon/redux-cli#creating-blueprints).
+The major innovation of redux-cli tool over something like [Yeoman](http://yeoman.io/generators/) is that there is a strong encouragement for you to [manage the blueprints from within your project](https://github.com/SpencerCDixon/redux-cli#creating-blueprints).
 This is actually a key advancement that is possibly easy to overlook.
-Being able to easily customize the default generators and add your own is a huge advancement.
+Being able to easily customize the default generators and create new blueprints is a huge advancement.

 The [react-reduct-starter-kit includes default blueprints](https://github.com/davezuko/react-redux-starter-kit/tree/master/blueprints).